Environmentally Friendly Packaging: Why It’s Important

 We not only re-use the packing materials we receive but have also become a repository for surplus packaging materials from friends, family, and companies in our neighborhood.
 Although we know that these rescued packaging materials are eventually destined for a landfill, at least they are getting reused before their final fate.
 If you do not wish to receive any protective plastic packaging, just put a note in our comments box when you check out.

 What You Can Do With Styrofoam Packing Peanuts from other Companies

 If you receive styrofoam packing peanuts from other companies, reusing peanuts is the best way to keep them out of landfills.
 If you cannot reuse them then call The Peanut Hotline (yes, there is a peanut hotline).
 It is America's most successful packaging reuse program.

-Consumers can call the Hotline at 800-828-2214, or visit this website, for the nearest location that accepts packing peanuts for reuse.
+Consumers can call the Hotline at 800-828-2214, for the nearest location that accepts packing peanuts for reuse.

 The standard packaging for our all-natural Soap and Shampoo Bars is a simple recyclable cardboard box made from recycled paper that can be tossed in your paper recycling bin.

 Chagrin Valley Shower Butter Bars are packaged in natural glassine bags.
 Glassine is simply paper that has gone through a process called calendering.
 Rough paper sheets are rolled through hot rollers that exert a lot of pressure.
 The final product is an extremely smooth natural paper which acts as a barrier from grease and air.

 Both the glassine and cello bags are biodegradable and compostable.
 Just remove the label and toss them in your backyard compost pile.